By Dr. Mercola

 The fact that the car stopped running does not imply that the gas wasn't any good or that your car was defective.
 It was simply the wrong type of fuel for your car.

-Like your car, your body was designed for a certain type of fuel ... that is, a certain blend or ratio of food types.
-The further you deviate from this ideal, the more health problems are likely.
+Like your car, your body was designed for a certain type of fuel that is, a certain blend or ratio of food types.
+The further you deviate from this ideal, the more health problems are likely to arise.
 That is why some of the sickest people I see in my practice are those who are "designed" to be eating high-proteins foods but have decided to be vegetarians.
 Conversely, carb types who choose to eat high amounts of meats also don't do very well.

 Different Nutritional Types™